Vincent and Franz

 The only friends of my childhood

-The ones I had got along
+The only ones I had got along,

 Were two disturbed individuals, outcasts by all accounts.